sahana248/brain_tumour_MRI/README.md

 This project will specifically compare pretrained models, such as VGG19 and ResNet50, with custom models, including Graph Convolutional Networks (GCN) and Generative Adversarial Networks (GAN).
 Pretrained models benefit from extensive training on large datasets and sophisticated architectures, whereas custom models offer advantages like enhanced spatial relationship analysis and the generation of synthetic data to improve training outcomes.
 By evaluating these models using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC, the research aims to identify the most effective model for accurate and efficient brain tumor classification in medical imaging.

 ## Dataset
+The dataset used in this project is sourced from Kaggle and consists of 7022 MRI images categorized into glioma, meningioma, pituitary, and no tumor.
+The images are split into training and test sets.

 Download the MRI brain tumor dataset.
 You can find the dataset [here](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/data).
-The dataset used in this project is sourced from Kaggle and consists of 7022 MRI images categorized into glioma, meningioma, pituitary, and no tumor.
-The images are split into training and test sets.

-Dataset Link: Kaggle - Brain Tumour MRI Dataset
 Source 1: [Figshare](https://figshare.com/articles/dataset/brain_tumour_dataset/1512427) - 3064 T1-weighted contrast-enhanced images from 233 patients.

 Source 2: [Kaggle](https://www.kaggle.com/sartajbhuvaji/brain-tumour-classification-mri/metadata) - Brain Tumor Classification MRI - 3264 images split into training and test data.

 Source 3: [Kaggle](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumour-detection/metadata) - Brain Tumor Detection - 3865 images labeled as yes or no based on the presence of a tumor.

 ## Technologies Used